Nagham-Qarqamaz/articalization/README.md

 ## **Description**
 React News App is a web application that fetches and displays news from multiple sources, offering advanced filtering and user preferences.
 It is containerized with Docker for seamless setup and deployment.

-## **Features**
-✅ Fetches news from multiple sources (The Guardian, The New York Times, NewsAPI.org).
-✅ Supports environment-based configuration using `.env` files.
-✅ Dockerized for consistent environments and easy deployment.

 ## **Technologies Used**
 - React
 - TypeScript
 - Docker
-- `.env` for environment variables

 ## **Prerequisites**
 Ensure you have the following installed before setting up the project: